COMPLETE SADDLE STITCH SEWING GUIDE

 - Make 3 backstitches and cut the thread.

-USING THE CREASER >
+USING THE EDGE CREASER >

-WHICH LEATHER TO CHOOSE FOR HAND STITCHING?
+WHICH LEATHER TO CHOOSE FOR HAND SEWING?

 WHICH LEATHER TO CHOOSE FOR MY CREATION >

-FREE TUTORIAL IDEAS TO PRACTICE
+FREE TUTORIAL IDEAS TO PRACTICE WITH

 ![]() |